 “There are a lot of people who would have taken it.
 I’m just not that person.”

 The food bank decided to give him a variety of gift cards over time to protect him, rather than a lump sum.
-The food bank director, Anita Miller says Kevin has turned down her offers of shelter, although he does accept her gifts of winter clothes.
+The food bank director, Anita Miller says Kevin didn’t take her offer of giving him shelter, but he did accept the winter clothes given to him.

 Watch the video here: